nabzclan-reborn/theos-substrate.h-FIXED/README.md

-# theos-substrate.h-FIXED-
+# theos substrate.h FIXED
-fixed substrate.h for theos tested on macOS
+fixed substrate.h for theos tested on macOS not tested on theos mobile